Last reviewed on by

 Concerning Your Data

-By default The STD Project does not share any personal data with anyone.
+By default The STI Project does not share any personal data with anyone.

 Visitor comments may be checked through an automated spam detection service.
 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.